+- With respect to internal control and reporting systems: - (a) Supervise the drafting and presentation process of the financial information in the management report, including, where applicable, the sustainability information submitted on a mandatory basis and the electronic reporting process, and present recommendations or proposals to the Board of Directors to safeguard its integrity.

+IN THE EVENT OF ANY DISCREPANCY BETWEEN THE SPANISH VERSION AND THE ENGLISH VERSION, THE SPANISH VERSION SHALL PREVAIL.

-- With respect to internal control and reporting systems: - (a) Supervise and assess the drafting and presentation process and the integrity of the financial and non-financial information, as well as the financial risk control and management systems relating to the Company, and where appropriate to the Group, including the operational, technological, legal, corporate, environmental, political and reputational control systems or those related to corruption; reviewing compliance with regulatory requirements, the appropriate specification of the scope of consolidation and the correct application of accounting criteria, and present recommendations or proposals to the Board of Directors to safeguard its integrity. - (b) Review and supervise the internal control and risk management systems on a regular basis, to ensure the main risks are properly identified, managed and disclosed. - (c) Discuss with the auditors or audit firms any significant weaknesses in the internal control system that it may have detected during the audit, without undermining its independence.
-For such purposes and, where applicable, it can submit recommendations or proposals to the Board of Directors together with the corresponding deadline for monitoring them. - (d) Ensure the independence and effectiveness of the internal audit function; propose the selection, appointment, and removal of the head of the internal audit service; propose the budget for the service; approve or propose the approval to the Board of the internal audit's focus and annual work plan, ensuring that its activity is centred mainly on relevant risks (including reputational); receive periodic information on its activity; and check that senior management takes into account the conclusions and recommendations made in its reports. - (e) Establish and supervise a mechanism that enables employees and other Company stakeholders, such as directors, shareholders, suppliers, contractors or subcontractors, to communicate any irregularities of potential financial and accounting importance, or of any other kind, related to the Company, detected within the Company or its group.
-This mechanism must guarantee confidentiality, and in any case, include ways in which the communications can be made anonymously, respecting the rights of both the reporter and person reported. - (f) Ensure in general that the internal control policies and systems established are applied effectively in practice. - With respect to the external auditor:
+- (b) Review and supervise the internal control and risk management systems on a regular basis, to ensure the main risks are properly identified, managed and disclosed. - (c) Discuss with the auditors or audit firms any significant weaknesses in the internal control system that it may have detected during the audit, without undermining its independence.
+For such purposes and, where applicable, it can submit recommendations or proposals to the Board of Directors together with the corresponding deadline for monitoring them. - (d) Ensure the independence and effectiveness of the internal audit function; propose the selection, appointment, and removal of the head of the internal audit function; approve the budget of the internal audit function to be submitted by the officer; approve the internal audit's guidance and annual work plan, as well as any relevant amendments thereto, which shall be submitted to the Board for their acknowledgement.

+The Audit Committee shall ensure that (i) the activity of the internal audit function focuses mainly on relevant risks (including reputational); (ii) it receives periodic information on the activities of this function; and (iii) check that senior management takes into account the conclusions and recommendations made in its reports.

+- (e) Evaluate periodically the functioning, action plans and resources of the internal audit and the performance of its officer with the aim of approving its fixed and variable annual remuneration, following a proposal by the chief executive officer of the Company or the body to which this area organisationally depends, and upon a prior report of the Appointments and Remunerations Committee. - Establish and supervise a mechanism that enables employees and (f) other Company stakeholders, such as directors, shareholders, suppliers, contractors, subcontractors or representatives of associations and affected communities, to communicate any irregularities of potential financial and accounting importance, or of any other kind, related to the Company, detected within the Company or its group.
+This mechanism must guarantee confidentiality, and in any case, include ways in which the communications can be made anonymously, respecting the rights of both the reporter and person reported.